Engee documentation

 Calculating the range to the target

-Let's calculate the range to the target, and then calculate the element number in the range resolution vector.
-Since the target and radar are stationary, the position and velocity values are constant throughout the simulation.
-We can assume that the number in the resolution vector is constant throughout the simulation.
+Calculate the range to the target, and then calculate the element number in the range resolution vector.
+Since the target and radar are stationary, the position and velocity values are used throughout the simulation cycle.
+It can be assumed that the number in the resolution vector is constant throughout the simulation.

 In [ ]: